 The top sighting was a huge lobster in a cave.
 My heart was in my mouth when Maher flashed a light for us to see this huge creature plonked at the mouth of a cave, almost guarding it.
 The plan was to enter another small cave – with beautiful colours and hopefully empty of any marine life – but some of us had used up our tank air real fast.
 Besides, I also had trouble managing my buoyancy in the deep water.
 I kept fiddling with my BCD to adjust buoyancy and adjusting to the cold water at 20 m depth.
 40 min later, we had to end the dive and head towards the boat.
 The sea had become really choppy during the time we were underwater.
 On the way back, the captain decided it was too dangerous to take the boat back to the landing in Podestine and we headed towards a larger bay.
 The crew called for a taxi to transfer us back to the dive center.

 I am sticking to the tropics until I get more control over my buoyancy.
 But don’t let my experience dissuade you from diving in the Adriatic Sea.

 Also read: Take a scenic walk in the Vintgar Gorge

-Which adventure activity has thrilled you during your travels?
+Which adventure activity was your favourite during your Croatia trip?